OmarSedano/ImportProducts/README.md

 - Open a command prompt inside the Application folder
 - Write the following command : "import capterra feed-products/capterra.yaml".
 You will see that the Capterra products are imported
-- Press Control + K to exit the program
+- Press Control + C to exit the program
 - Write the following command : "import softwareadvice feed-products/softwareadvice.json".
 You will see that the SoftwareAdvice products are imported

 ### Testing ImportProducstApp solution in Visual Studio